 This checklist offers a toolbox of strategies that you can use to address events of any type.
 Many teachers choose news stories to bring into their classrooms that relate directly to their curriculum.
 Many also give students the opportunity to take the lead in deciding which events to discuss.
 Regardless of whether or not students take the lead, we believe it is important to listen carefully to students to learn what stories and issues are affecting them directly or are on their minds.

-On our Current Events page, we will highlight issues and events that relate to core themes of Facing History and Ourselves, including identity and belonging, civic participation, the fragility of democracy, historical legacy and memory, racial justice, discrimination, bigotry, and genocide.
-We will highlight two themes—immigration and voting rights—in greater depth in an ongoing manner.
-Check the page regularly for new current events stories and activities or sign up below to stay updated.
+On our Current Events page, we highlight issues and events that relate to core themes of Facing History and Ourselves, with collections of teaching materials on global immigration; democracy and civic engagement; hate, violence, and injustice; racial justice; and COVID-19.
+Check the page regularly for new Teaching Ideas, Explainers, and tools or sign up below to stay updated.

 Our research suggests that teachers who incorporate current events into their classes most often spend about a half class period each week doing so.
 We recognize it can be hard both to prioritize current events and to find the time to fit it into the limited class time you have with your students.
 Regardless of how much time you are able to devote to current events, we recommend protecting that time and establishing routines to minimize the amount of extra planning it requires.
 Also keep in mind that some news stories may impact students more than others, and that occasionally it will be important to spend additional time helping students reflect on and discuss the news.